What is User Intent?

-User intent, or what the searcher is looking for when conducting a search in Google or another search engine, play a significant role in your SEO and conversion rate optimization (CRO) efforts.
+User intent, or what the searcher is looking for when searching in Google or another search engine, plays a significant role in your SEO and conversion rate optimization (CRO) efforts.

-● Solid understanding of user intent guides appropriate keyword selection and targeting.
+● A solid understanding of user intent guides appropriate keyword selection and targeting.

-● Knowing user intent throughout all stages of the buyer’s journey enables you to craft content to focus them at each step.
+● Knowing user intent throughout the buyer’s journey enables you to craft content to focus them at each step.

 ● Having a grasp on user intent ensures you’re focused on serving your readers well, increasing the chances of conversion.